tyrell/api-benchmark-suite/README.md

 ## ⚡ Fast Reset Strategy (AWS-first)

 The suite supports pre-test environment resets using storage-level snapshots for near O(1) resets with large datasets.
+This approach is particularly valuable for performance testing scenarios where you need to reset large databases or persistent volumes quickly between test runs.

+> 📚 **Detailed Documentation**: For comprehensive implementation details, configuration options, and step-by-step setup instructions, see [Fast DB Reset via AWS Snapshots](docs/FAST_DB_RESET_SNAPSHOT.md).

 **High-level workflow:**